-Cells that break away from a cancerous tumor and wander through the body can tell us a lot about the tumor itself, potentially leading to new avenues of research, quicker diagnoses and targeted treatments.
+Cells that break away from a cancerous tumor offer a lot of information, potentially leading to new avenues of research, quicker diagnoses and targeted treatments.
 The challenge is finding these tumor cells and separating them from the billions of other cells circulating in a person’s bloodstream.

-In a study published recently in the Royal Society of Chemistry journal Lab on a Chip, the UGA and GCC researchers say their technology recovered nearly 93 percent of circulating tumor cells (CTCs) for analysis.
-Existing, similar devices typically recover only 82 percent of CTCs.
+UGA researchers collaborating with scientists at several institutions have created a microfluidic device to isolate tumor cells quickly and efficiently.
+In a paper published in the Royal Society of Chemistry journal Lab on a Chip, the researchers said their technology recovered nearly 93 percent of circulating tumor cells (CTCs) for analysis.
+Existing, similar devices typically recover only 82 percent.

-The device works by funneling blood through channels smaller than a human hair.
+The new device funnels blood through channels smaller than a human hair.
 By magnetizing the medium surrounding the cells, the researchers are able to drive cancer cells and blood cells into separate streams based on differences in their size.